Indaclouds/LethalCompanyModder/README.md

 ## (Optional) Check your files

 If you would like to check your installation files, you can find them in your game directory.
-The mods are located in the 'Plugins' folder of BepInEx.
+The mods are located under the `BepInEx\plugins` directory.

 ![Check](https://github.com/Indaclouds/LethalCompanyInstallMods/assets/66850779/207efa58-edda-4922-bb98-15d1679b2a9d)